JiaxinQin0814/Database-mid-project/README.md

 # Database-mid-project
-This is a repo for our homework
+This is a repo for our mid term big project

+We will create a system for managing the class in RUC

 # 11_2
 create database